ThoughtChewer/bible_studies/content/Bible Study 1 - Introduction.md

-## Goal: Spend some time getting to know the person
+## Goal: Get to know each other and get on the same page for the goal of your time together
-You want to know what they believe, especially when they have a religious history.
-Lots of nuance in topics that is important to sort through, and starting with this will help you be aware of bumps you're going to hit along the way.
+- You want to know what their thoughts are on life, what their history and relationships look like, and what they hope to get out of all of this.
+It's important to know where this person is coming from so that you can help them get to where you want to go.
+- Set expectations for what studying the bible is going to be like.

+## Share your story
+- Share part of your story with them.
+- Be an appropriate level of vulnerable for the current state of the relationship.
 ## Helpful questions for developing an understanding of where the person comes from:
 - What caused you to be interested in studying the bible?
 - What do you hope to get out of studying the bible?